osmandapp/web/main/docs/user/navigation/auto-car.md

 To use Android Auto, you need a smartphone with an Android operating system updated to version 5.0 or higher.
 With the appropriate version, you will have access to a simplified user interface and a collection of compatible apps, including OsmAnd.

+It is important to remember that Android Auto is a data-intensive application, including mobile data, and the quality of the system may depend on the quality of the connection and the speed of Internet access.

 ![Android Auto screen](@site/static/img/navigation/auto-car/android_auto_overview.png)